cedar-policy/rfcs/text/0064-refer-to-types-in-empty-namespace.md

 Currently, the `Demo::User` declaration is an error, because in its `id` attribute, the `id` type implicitly refers to `Demo::id`, which doesn't exist.
-With this RFC, this example would implicitly work correctly, because when `Demo::id` is not found, the resolver would fall back to looking for `id` in the empty namespace, and find the appropriate declaration.
+With [cedar#579], this example would implicitly work correctly, because when `Demo::id` is not found, the resolver would fall back to looking for `id` in the empty namespace, and find the appropriate declaration.

 As a separate issue, in the `owner` attribute of `Demo::Account`, the `User` type implicitly refers to `Demo::User` and not the `User` in the empty